 Next, research about the car brands available, their reviews, which brands are ideal for your purpose, and find out brands are available where you live.
 For example, if you prefer Mazda Cars, take the time to find which models are available and the ones that will best suit the purpose you want a car for.

 Figure out how much you can afford: Unless you have a fat bank account with millions you can spare, you should be realistic with how much you can afford to spend on a car.
-The last thing you want to do is go bankrupt because of your new vehicle.
+The last thing you want to do is go bankrupt because of your new vehicle (or having it be totaled).
 Now you have a fair idea of what kind of car you need and the features you should look out for.
 This info has helped narrow your search to specifics.
 Now you need to take the time to create a budget to cover every expected cost for your car.
 A car is not only a one-time financial commitment, as it requires you to invest in maintenance, fuel, etc. therefore, but it is also vital to ensure that your budget covers every expected expense.